 During one clean out, I chucked all of my many, many journals (starting from age 6 or 7) one by one, into the recycling bin.
 I sat with a best friend, candles lit, as we read passages from our journals, thanked each one and… toss.
 We knew the purpose of everything we’d written down was not to catalogue experiences but to work through issues to go deeper, to who we were now.
 Those journals had served us so well.
 We honored them and sent them on their way to live out their next incarnation just as they’d done for us.
 That’s probably the toughest voluntary let-go I’ve ever experienced, and actually, it felt super great.

 Not only am I now inspired to do another thorough clean-out of our home (so fun!!!), but I’m gung-ho to intuitively examine everything in my life and find where—whatever it is—has served its purpose, honor it and free it if it doesn’t spark joy and remind me of who I really am, thus freeing me just a little bit more.
-I’m here to express, play, love and live, not to expend my time and energy on anything that doesn’t serve Profound Presence NOW (quick reveal: that’s the working title of my current book project!).
+I’m here to express, play, love and live, not to expend my time and energy on anything that doesn’t serve profound presence NOW.

 Image credit tidyingup.com